 These avatar-led games are very close to traditional escape rooms because they generally include the same sets, high-quality props, and high-touch interactions from escape room employees.
 Because these playthroughs require one or more escape room staff to walk players through the games, they tend to be more expensive compared to other at-home escape room alternatives.
 Further, they tend to be capped to a 1 hour experience.

-There are many names for this second category.
-Some people call it an "escape room in a box" while others may say a "boxed escape room game" or a "tabletop escape room game."
+There are multiple names for this second category.
+Some people call it a "boxed escape room game" or a "tabletop escape room game."
 Regardless, this category of at-home escape room games comes with all the components you need to go through a fun, challenging escape room-esque experience.
 These games tend to contain high-quality materials and props that help replicate the same immersive experience that traditional escape rooms have.
 Further, players will still need to solve puzzles and crack codes in order to escape or solve a mystery.
 They can have a rich storyline that does not always involve “escaping a room” even though the other elements (solving puzzles, looking for clues) are taken from traditional escape rooms.

 Just some of the components from La Famiglia

-If you haven't tried a boxed escape room game yet, here are eight main reasons to try out a boxed escape room game compared to an avatar-led or traditional escape room:
+If you haven't tried a boxed escape room game yet, here are eight main reasons to try out a tabletop escape room game compared to an avatar-led or traditional escape room:

 - Your play-time will be longer